grame-cncm/faustwebsite/_posts/2017-03-02-optimizing-compilation-parameters.markdown

 categories: news
 ---

 The Faust compiler has as lot of different compilation parameters to play with.
-Discovering the best Faust compilation parameters for a given DSP program is something that can be automated.
+Discovering them for a given DSP program is something that can be automated.
 A **measure_dsp** class is available for developers to measure DSP CPU use directly in their code.
 Two more friendly **faustbench** and **faustbench-llvm** tools have been developed using this class.
 They allow to discover the best Faust compiler parameters, to be used later on with  **faust2xx** scripts or FaustLive.

 ### The measure_dsp DSP decorator class ###